Forrest J. Young

 University of Wisconsin – Madison; in practice since 1995.

-“In my 18 years of practice, I’ve worked in hospital and retail environments, and now in long term care.
+“In my 22 years of practice, I’ve worked in hospital and retail environments, and now in long term care.
 I’m glad that my interest in chemistry and sciences led me to this profession.
-As a pharmacist I’ve always enjoyed answering people’s questions and that we are an approachable profession; no appointment, just ask the question that has been bothering you.
-We explain why each medication is important, in what order and how to optimize therapy.
-It is not enough to say, ‘take this twice daily.’
-People need to know why, when, what happens if they don’t, and when should they consider stopping.
-My current role has little patient interaction; instead, I work to support professionals and make sure staff is trained appropriately, so pharmacists are equipped to deliver great care.”
+As a pharmacist I’ve always enjoyed answering people’s questions and that we are an approachable profession; no appointment, just ask the question.
+In my current role, I work to support professionals and make sure staff is trained appropriately, so pharmacists are equipped to deliver great care.”

 Pharmacy Manager, Merrill Location